Baháʼí Faith in Colombia: Early phase

 The permanent Colombian Baháʼí community dates from the arrival of Gerard Sluter in 1940.
 The next pioneer to arrive was Ruth Shoock who arrived in November–December 1942. followed closely by Winifred Louise Baker in later January 1943.
-Carlos Nieto is credited with being the first convert - he was from Barranquilla.
+Carlos Nieto is credited with being the first to declare his faith in Baháʼu'lláh - he was from Barranquilla.

 Dorothy Beecher Baker, later a Hand of the Cause, had a daughter, Winifred Louise Baker, who pioneered to Colombia in January 1943.
 Later in 1943 Dorothy spent a month in Colombia visiting the Baháʼís and her daughter.
-By January 1944 there were six Colombian converts to the religion and they helped elect the first Baháʼí Local Spiritual Assembly which was in Bogotá that January.
+By January 1944 there were six Colombians that accepted and enrolled as Baháʼís. and they helped elect the first Baháʼí Local Spiritual Assembly which was in Bogotá that January.
 In 1943 during the annual Baháʼí convention of the United States, Shoghi Effendi announced a Northern-and Southern- international convention which would include representatives from each state and province from the United States and Canada and each republic of Latin America.
 This 1944 centenary of the religion's All-America Convention's Colombian delegate was Josephina Rodriquez.
 By September there were 25 Baháʼís in Bogotá with about an equal number studying the religion actively.
-By June 1945 a campaign of letter exchanges had raised an assembly in Mogotes and there were converts among people at a leper colony at Contratacion and individuals in Cartagena and Medellín and interested responses from several other cities.
+By June 1945 a campaign of letter exchanges had raised an assembly in Mogotes and there were enrolled Baháʼís among people at a leper colony at Contratacion and individuals in Cartagena and Medellín and interested responses from several other cities.
 Around October 1946 Gayle Woolson took an extended trip through several towns of Colombia including Cali, Medellín, Cartagena and Barranquilla as well as some towns in Ecuador.